Useful Information for Buyers

 How do the increments work?

-During live bidding, the next increment is determined by the value of the current bid, for example, if an item’s current bid is on or below £49, the bidding goes up in increments of £2.
-Please see the table for a breakdown of the calculations:
+Every Auction House has their own unique increments.
+During live bidding, the next increment is determined by the value of the current bid, for example, if an item’s current bid is on or below £49, the bidding may for example go up in increments of £2, however this will vary for each auction.
+Please see the table for an example breakdown:

 |Current bid value||Next minimum bid allowed|